dive2Pro/roam-switch-plus/README.md

 # 4 Modes

-There are 4 modes you can use to help you navigate between blocks.
+There are modes you can use to help you navigate between blocks.

 - Text Mode
 - Tag Mode
 - Line Mode
 - Sidebar Mode
+- Latest Changes Mode

 You can easily switch to another mode by using keyboard shortcuts or changing the specific keywords in the inputs, and you can use the arrow up and down keys to change the selection.